Build strategy with actionable goals.Learn about OKRs

 When David Marquet was growing up, he was a math team member at Concord Carlisle High School.
 He was also heavily involved in sports such as fencing and track.

 His involvement in sports got him thinking about the language we use to talk about patterns that leaders use to describe how they lead teams.
-He realized that the idea of plays was helpful in discussing what leaders can do to enable high-performing teams, particularly agile teams.
+He realized that the idea of plays was helpful in discussing what leaders can do to enable high-performing teams, particularly agile teams using frameworks like Scrum.

 What are plays?

-A play is a standard recurring way that you interact with a specific condition or situation.
-For example, if you need the group to come up with a number, a play is a particular way you approach the task to get the best result.
+A play is a standard recurring way to interact with a specific condition or situation in project management or teamwork.
+For example, if a cross-functional team needs to agree on a number, a play is a structured approach to guide the group toward the best result.

-A good play is to split the task into three parts.
-In the first part, you collect everyone’s thoughts about what the number should be in a way that does not influence everyone else - writing their thoughts down on a card, for example.
+A good play involves splitting the task into three parts.
+First, gather everyone’s thoughts about what the number should be without influencing others—by writing their ideas on a card, for instance.

-In the third part, you collapse those different views into a single number, taking into account the varying viewpoints you discussed in the second part.
+Third, consolidate these different viewpoints into a single number, taking into account the diverse perspectives shared in the discussion.

-Unfortunately, that’s not the default play for most leaders.
-And that’s one of the main things David talked about in this presentation - changing leaders’ default plays to enable high-performing agile teams.
+Unfortunately, this isn’t the default play for most leaders.
+And that’s one of the key points David discussed in his presentation—helping leaders shift their default plays to build high-performing, agile cross-functional teams.

 Where do our default plays come from?